atelierdumobile/appdeploy/README.md

 Templating

-	- Better improvment of the template management
+	- Improvment of the template management
 	- Allow a template store to share its template

 Uploading

-	- cancel a build/upload
+	- Cancel a build/upload in progress

 Settings

-	- store password in keychain or encrypt them (sftp only)

 Notification